"I've been looking for him": Mum suddenly sees child crawling out from under car

 Watch the video below:

-As at the time of writing this report, the video has gathered over 800 comments and more than 12,000 likes.
+As of the time of writing this report, the video has gathered over 800 comments and more than 12,000 likes.

 Legit.ng compiled some of the reactions below: